Penglai-Enclave/Penglai-doc/source/Getting-started/intro.rst

 + **Penglai-TVM:**
   It realizes a scalable enclave system with the pure software implementation of Guarded page table (details of guarded page table can be found in our `OSDI paper <https://ipads.se.sjtu.edu.cn/zh/publications/FengOSDI21-preprint.pdf>`_).
   With the benefit of our scalable design, Penglai-TVM can realize the scalable memory protection, zero-copy communication and enclave fast boot.
-You can get the code Penglai-TVM from `here <https://github.com/Penglai-Enclave/Penglai-Enclave-TVM>`_ .
+You can get the code of Penglai-TVM from `here <https://github.com/Penglai-Enclave/Penglai-Enclave-TVM>`_ .

 + **Penglai-PMP**
   It leverages the PMP/sPMP to protect enclave memory. sPMP is our new hardware extension, which will act as RISC-V MPU later (you can find more information in sPMP `white paper <https://github.com/Penglai-Enclave/Penglai-Enclave-sPMP/blob/master/Proposal-of-sPMP.pdf>`_).